-In the photo above I’ve supported the roll with a knife, as I found without the cream and jam added it was likely to unroll unless balanced at an angle.
+In a photo above I’ve supported the 1st stage Swiss Roll with a knife, as I found without the cream and jam added it was likely to unroll unless balanced at an angle.
 Due to the fact that the sponge has been rolled, it takes a little longer to cool down.
 I would recommend NOT allowing it to cool completely as you still want an element of flexibility when you unroll and re-roll.
 As this can be made dairy free you can make the butter cream with dairy free spread, if this is the case you may be familiar with the fact that you may need to add slightly more icing sugar to reach the right consistency.

 250g icing sugar